microsoft/profile-explorer/docs/docs/flame-graph-panel.md

 #### Details panel

-The Details panel shows extended information about the selected node(s) in the Flame graph.
+The Details panel shows extended information about the selected node(s) in the flame graph.
 It provides a quick overview of the slowest functions and modules being called directly or through other functions starting with the selection.

 The top shows the *Total* (inclusive) execution time and *Self* (exclusive) execution time values for the selected node (function instance).
 The right side shows the index of the chosen instance, among all instances, with the slowest instance having the lowest index.
 Use the left/right arrow buttons to switch to the previous/next function instance.

 ???+ note
-    Functions in the lists have a right-click context menu with options to open the Assembly view, preview popup, and select the function in the other views.
+    Functions in the lists have a right-click context menu with options to open the *Assembly* view, preview popup, and select the function in the other views.

-    *Double-click/Ctrl+Return* opens the Assembly view for the selected function.
-Combine these shortcuts with the *Shift* key to open the Assembly view in a new tab instead.
+    *Double-click/Ctrl+Return* opens the *Assembly** view for the selected function.
+Combine these shortcuts with the *Shift* key to open the **Assembly* view in a new tab instead.
     *Hovering* with the mouse over a function opens a preview popup with the function's assembly.

     When multiple functions are selected, the application status bar displays the sum of their execution time as a percentage and value.